PawelSwieca/PawelSwieca/README.md

 ***Git gut apprentice of tech arts***

-I'm 3-yeard collagge student at Lublin University of Technology, currently enering my engineer thesis.
-Most of my current projects are designed to teach me various proggraming languages/frameworks in order to widen my horisonts, discover my main tech stack and find an opportunity to enter IT jobs market.
-I steadly migrate from vanilla languages like Java or C++ to more sofisticted tools like SpringBoot.
-While managing my students chores and primaries activities I also experiment with embeded programming, mostly on ESP32.
+I am a 3rd-year student at Lublin University of Technology, currently working on my engineering thesis.
+My journey is driven by a desire to explore diverse programming paradigms and frameworks, helping me refine my primary tech stack and prepare for a professional career in IT.

+I am steadily transitioning from core languages like Java and C++ toward robust enterprise tools like SpringBoot.
+Outside of my academic curriculum, I enjoy experimenting with embedded systems, focusing primarily on the ESP32 platform.

+Throughout my academic journey, I have completed several specialized courses to build a strong foundation in network architecture, system development, and cybersecurity.
+You can find my verified certifications and training progress on my Cisco Networking Academy profile.

 ## Languages and tools